doyoubi/undermoon/README.md

 # Architecture
 ![architecture](docs/architecture.svg)

+# Broker
+Since rust does not have a good etcd v3 client.
+We use a [proxy service](https://github.com/doyoubi/overmoon) written in Golang as a broker.

 # Initialize Server-side Proxy
 ```
 > ./undermoon  # runs on port 5299 and forward commands to 127.0.0.1:6379